Manusitox360/SantaClausToysFactory/README.md

 ## 📊📁 DB Diagram
 Below is a diagram of the database, showing different relationships between tables:

-- **toy - minimum_age:** One to many relationship.
-A minimum age can have many toys, but each toy belongs to only one minimum age.

 - **kid - gender:** One to many relationship.
 A gender can have many kids, but each kid belongs to only one gender.

 - **kid - country:** One to many relationship.
 A country can have many kids, but each kid belongs to only one country.

+- **toy - minimum_age:** One to many relationship.
+A minimum age can have many toys, but each toy belongs to only one minimum age.

+- **toy - kid:** Many to many relationship.
+A kid can have many toys, and each toy can have many kids.
+This relationship is represented by **kid_toy** pivot table.

+- **toy - toy_type:** One to many relationship.
+A toy_tipe can have many toys, but each toy belongs to only one toy.

+- **toy_type:** One to one polymorphic relationship.
+Each toy_type is associated with exactly one entity via the **associated_type** (indicating the entity type) and **associated_id** (pointing to the entity's specific identifier) ​​fields.
+	- **toy_type - plaything:** One to one.
+A plaything can have only one toy_type, and each toy_type can have only one plaything.
+	- **toy_type - trip:** One to one.
+A trip can have only one toy_type , and each toy_type can have only one trip.
+	- **toy_type - charcoal:** One to one.
+A charcoal can have only one toy_type , and each toy_type can have only one trip.

 ![image](https://res.cloudinary.com/del1j3jge/image/upload/v1737027164/ub1yq5swilimsynvxem5.png)